mavryk-network/mavryk-protocol/docs/oxford/sapling.rst

 ^^^^^^^^^^^^

-An example contract to have a shielded tez with a 1 to 1 conversion to mutez is available in the tests of the protocol at ``src/proto_018_Proxford/lib_protocol/test/integration/michelson/contracts/sapling_contract.tz``.
+An example contract to have a shielded tez with a 1 to 1 conversion to mumav is available in the tests of the protocol at ``src/proto_018_Proxford/lib_protocol/test/integration/michelson/contracts/sapling_contract.tz``.

 Simple Vote Contract